mamahoos/python-input-with-timeout/README.md

 - Cross-platform support.
 - Easy integration with existing Python projects.

-## Installation

-No additional libraries are required for this project as it uses standard Python libraries.

 ## Usage

 To use the `input_with_timeout` function, simply import it from the module and call it with the desired prompt and `timeout` values.